Argentina extends $65 bln debt deadline as 'hardball' talks stoke risk of default

 Argentina will extend negotiations over a $65 billion debt restructuring proposal until May 22, the government said on Monday, setting the stage for tense last-ditch talks as the South American nation races to avoid default.
 The new deadline, which comes after an initial cut-off passed on Friday without the support needed for a comprehensive deal, means the offer will expire the same day Argentina could trigger default over a $500 million interest payment.

-Goldman Sachs said in a note that without a deal, it was likely Argentina would default on May 22, though it did not rule out payment if a deal looked close at hand.
-The investment bank noted the signs were that participation had been low.
+Goldman Sachs said in a note that without a deal, it was likely Argentina would default on May 22.
 "The absence of specific official information suggests that the initial acceptance rate may have been quite low," it said.

-Two international bondholders involved in the talks said the level of acceptance was just over 12%.
-Argentine media reported that local holders of the debt had been more receptive, which they said brought the total level to around 20%.
-Argentina's economy ministry and minister Martin Guzman declined to comment on the level of acceptance.

-The country's largest province, Buenos Aires, is facing a separate debt crisis of its own, with an offer to holders of its foreign law bonds to restructure around $7 billion in debt due to expire later on Monday.
-A major creditor group has already rejected the proposal from the province, which also faces bond repayments on Monday, which if missed could trigger a local government default.
+The country's largest province, Buenos Aires, facing a separate debt crisis, extended until May 26 its own offer to creditors for a restructuring proposal for around $7 billion in debt after a deadline passed on Monday.
+A major creditor group has already rejected the proposal from the province.

-Siobhan Morden at Amherst Pierpont said the Buenos Aires talks could give a clue to how national negotiations would go.
-"The firm deadline for today in the Province of Buenos Aires will provide a leading indicator for the sovereign since the two credits are aligned on their political strategy," she said.
+Siobhan Morden at Amherst Pierpont said the Buenos Aires talks could give a clue to how national negotiations would go, providing "a leading indicator for the sovereign since the two credits are aligned on their political strategy."

 - READ MORE ON: